Reasons students suspend their studies

 A student may disclose circumstances to an academic member of staff which are affecting their studies, where specialised advice and guidance would be beneficial.
 The following services are available which students can be referred to:

-- Student Services (Counselling & Mental Health, Disability, Wellbeing, Money Advice)
+- Student Support (Counselling & Mental Health, Disability, Wellbeing, Money Advice)

 - Student Accommodation